Functional Genomics and Systems Biology

 How to apply

-Applicants should be postdoctoral scientists or senior PhD students engaged in relevant research.
+Applicants should be postdoctoral scientists, senior PhD students or clinician scientists engaged in relevant research.
 Applicants with molecular biology and/or some cell culture experience will be particularly welcome.

 The course tuition fees are subsidised by The Wellcome Trust for scientists based in academic institutions from anywhere in the world.
 This is a residential course and there is a fee of £1045 towards board and lodging for non-commercial applicants.
 The fee for commercial applicants is £6300.

 Limited bursaries are available for non-commercial applicants (up to 50% of the course fee) and are subject to open competition.
 If you would like to apply for a bursary, please complete the bursary section of the online application form (see below for application process).

 Now closed for applications.
 Please email to be added to our mailing list.